 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-is a lower rate of childhood poverty than is found in 59.9%
+line, this neighborhood has a higher rate of childhood poverty than 57.2%

 The Neighbors: Occupations